SirbuIulia/Mobile_Restaurants_App_with_.NETMAUI/README.md

 📱 Project Description

 This project is a Mobile Restaurants App designed to streamline restaurant operations and improve the customer experience.
-Built using .NET MAUI, this cross-platform application supports Android and iOS devices, providing users with an intuitive interface for browsing menus, placing orders, and making reservations.
+Built using .NET MAUI, this cross-platform application supports Android devices, providing users with an intuitive interface placing orders, making reservations and receiving notifications.

 🛠️ Technologies Used